exzerone/git-list/README.md

 npm start
 ```

-Please go to http://localhost:1300/ to see the application.
+Please then proceed to http://localhost:1300/ on your browser to see the application running locally.

 ## Tech Stack